 Mandy: Everyone should own pieces that they feel comfortable and confident wearing.
 Properly fitted undergarments are the foundation of every good outfit.
-A fitted, black or navy blazer can easily be incorporated into many different lifestyles.
+A fitted, black, or navy blazer can easily be incorporated into many different lifestyles.
 Dark denim in a fit that best suits the wearer is another item that I suggest.
 I also recommend white or ivory flowy tops for layering under jackets or sweaters.
-Another item I encourage my clients to purchase are a nice pair of nude or black pumps.
+Another item I encourage my clients to purchase is a nice pair of nude or black pumps.

 Deb: You have a fun pixie cut.
 Have you always had short hair?
 Any advice for women who are looking to make the switch from long to chic and short?

 Mandy: I have always had short hair, with the exception of a period of time in the late 80s when big hair was in!
-I feel that my hair style is an important element in my own personal style.
-When done right, the right hair style could be your signature look!
+I feel that my hairstyle is an important element in my own personal style.
+When done right, the right hairstyle could be your signature look!
 I would encourage anyone looking for a short haircut to go for it!
 I also suggest they keep in mind the commitment required to maintain a short haircut – I get mine done every three weeks.

-Deb: One of your favorite casual style recipes is jeans, a sweater, a blanket scarf and ankle booties.
+Deb: One of your favorite casual style recipes is jeans, a sweater, a blanket scarf, and ankle booties.
 What do you love about this preferred look?
 How does it work with your lifestyle?

 Deb: I love the variety in your wardrobe.
 From colors to prints to stripes to solids and pants, jeans and dresses, you wear it all.
 Tell us about some of your favorite choices.
 Are there any prints or colors you stay away from and why?

-Mandy: Some of my favorites are distressed skinny boyfriend jeans, ankle booties, pumps, long vests and jackets.
-I also love to dress up an outfit with a nice scarf, long tassel necklace and other trendy jewelry.
-I usually like to start with a classic color palette for my base layer, such as, black, white/ivory or denim blue.
+Mandy: Some of my favorites are distressed skinny boyfriend jeans, ankle booties, pumps, long vests, and jackets.
+I also love to dress up an outfit with a nice scarf, long tassel necklace, and other trendy jewelry.
+I usually like to start with a classic color palette for my base layer, such as black, white/ivory, or denim blue.
 But I’m not afraid to mix brown in with my black.
 This is actually one of my favorite color combinations!
 I purchase items based on the fit and how I think the piece will work with my existing wardrobe.

-Deb: You do not shy away from things like ripped jeans, short shorts and rompers.
+Deb: You do not shy away from things like ripped jeans, short shorts, and rompers.
 What is the key to pulling off these looks (as you have) in a tasteful, mature way?

 Mandy: I feel that I know my body and what looks good on me.
-It is all about having the confidence in what you wear.
-I enjoy combining different elements to create an everyday elegance!
+It is all about having confidence in what you wear.
+I enjoy combining different elements to create everyday elegance!

 Deb: I noticed you have a lot of great bags.
 Can you tell us about a few you love, plus give us some tips on how to know what bag to wear with what outfit?

 Mandy: For me, my bag choice is about function.
-I choose my bag based on what I have going on that day.
-I want my bag to complement my outfit, but not necessarily “match”.
+I choose my bag based on what I had going on that day.
+I want my bag to compliment my outfit, but not necessarily “match”.
 I choose classic bags in classic styles that are an easy addition to my outfit.
 Two of my favorites are my Louis Vuitton Epi – I love the pop of red!
 I also love my Louis Vuitton Speedy 30 Bandouliere in the Damier Ebene pattern – it is so versatile and classic.
 However, I’m a sucker for a fun leather backpack!

 Deb: Three best tips for dressing over 40 that you have picked up since becoming a stylist?

 Mandy: 1) If you don’t love it, don’t buy it.
 2) Have a list and shop with a purpose.
-3) Keep it simple and classic – just because it is a trend it doesn’t mean it will work for you!
+3) Keep it simple and classic – just because it is a trend doesn’t mean it will work for you!
 4) Shop for the body you have and not for the body you want.

-Thanks Mandy for sharing your fun and energetic style with us.
+Thanks, Mandy for sharing your fun and energetic style with us.
 Ladies, be sure to visit Mandy on Instagram to see more of her fabulous style.